- 18th March 2020

 The current solution (and why it doesn’t work)

-AEC firms typically rely on VPN connections to access files while out on site.
+Architects and engineers typically rely on VPN connections to access files while out on site.
 These allow remote workers to access folders contained on servers that are housed within the four walls of the business.

 It sounds simple; you simply connect to the internet, open a VPN connection, and then access your ‘P’ drive as you would do normally.